giacomo-cgn/pdl1-wsi-classification/README.md

 # pdl1-wsi-classification
 Code used for classifying Whole Slide Images (WSI) of tumors to decide if they are positive or negative to the brown biomarker PD-L1 (brown staining on the tumor area), based on a WSI level label.
+It is the support code for the draft article "PD-L1 classification of weakly-labeled whole slide images of breast cancer" by G. Cignoni, A. Sirbu et al. submitted to ICANN 2023 conference.

 ### Models
 The model developed is divided in 2 independent parts, Region of Interest (ROI) identification and PD-L1 classification.
 The notebooks contain portions of code both for training the models and for testing it.